in28minutes/in28minutes.github.io/_posts/2017-01-30-spring-boot-starter-security.md

 ---
 layout:     post
-title:      Spring Boot Starter Security
+title:      Secure Rest Services and Web Applications with Spring Boot Security Starter
 date:       2017-01-30 12:31:19
 summary:    Spring Boot Starter Security is the recommended starter for enabling security on web application - including REST services.
 categories: [Spring Boot, Spring Boot Basics, Spring Boot Starter Security]
-permalink:  /spring-boot-starter-security-with-example
+permalink:  /securing-rest-services-with-spring-boot-starter-security
 ---

-This guide will help you understand the different features Spring Boot Starter Security bring in.
-We will be using two example applications - a REST service and a simple web application.
+This guide will help you understand the different features Spring Boot Starter Security brings in using two examples

+- A REST Service
+- A Simple Web Application Page

 ## You will learn
 - What is Spring Boot Starter Security?